pivotal-cf/bookbinder/README.md

 ## Setting Up a Book Project

+### Setup Checklist
+Please read this entire document (and )to understand how to set up a new book project.
+You can refer to this checklist for a list of all the steps that must completed manually when setting up your book:

+#### Creating and configuring your book
+- Create a git repo for the book and populate it with the required files (or use an existing book repo as a template)
+- Put github credentials into `config.yml` (any user will do)
+- Add list of included doc repos (must be public) to `config.yml`
+- Install rbenv and bundler for local Bookbinder use
+- Publish and run the server locally to test your book

+#### Deploying your book
+- Create AWS bucket for green builds and put info into `config.yml`
+- Set up CF spaces for staging and production and put details into `config.yml`
+- Start a Jenkins CI server
+- Set up Jenkins CI with required plugins and two-build setup
+- Verify that Jenkins builds are running and that it deploys to staging after successful builds
+- Deploy to production
+- (optional) Register your sitemap with Google Webmaster Tools

+### Book Repository Structure
 A book project needs a few things to allow bookbinder to run.
 Here's the minimal directory structure you need in a book project:

 ```